icey-franken/projectKIL/documentation/feature-list/readme.md

 Create a feature packet for each of the above features in a single markdown document.
 Within that document include the following documentation:

 * models needed
+  * use https://drawsql.app/ for constructing model relationships (and wire frames?)
 * endpoints needed
 * templates needed
 * wire frames or sketches